Data Governance Framework — Examples, Templates, Best practices & How to Create a Data Governance Framework?

 The three pillars of any data governance framework

-If you look up the pillars of any data governance framework, you’ll find responses that include standardized policies and procedures, data security and access, compliance and risk mitigation, etc.
+If you look up the pillars of any data governance framework, you’ll find responses that include standardized policies and procedures, data security and access, compliance, risk mitigation, etc.

 However, these can be seen as the components of a data governance framework template.